theislab/mubind/README.md

 ## Model highlights

-- We introduce a machine learning method for learning motif associations with single cell genomics data, using graph representations such as k-nearest neighors graph.
-The main codebase is based on PyTorch. it allows learn binding modes (filters) and sample-sample relationships (graph) that communicate filters activities across a kNN-graph.
+- Mubind is a machine learning method for learning motif associations with single cell genomics data, using graph representations such as k-nearest neighbors graph.
+The main codebase is based on PyTorch. it allows learning binding modes (filters) and sample-sample relationships (graphs) that communicate filter activities across cells.
-- The applications for this packages are mainly single-cell genomics i.e.g. scATAC-seq, although we have also tested it on bulk samples (HT-SELEX).
-Please see documentation for related examples.
+- This package works with single-cell genomics data, scATAC-seq, scChIP-seq, etc. We have also tested it on bulk in vitro samples (HT-SELEX, PBM).
+Please see the documentation for related examples.

 ## Worklflow